 - I’m a new leader, how quickly am I required to be fully trained in my position?
 Immediately.
 We require leaders to be fully trained before they can be registered in the position.
 Youth Protection Training is online.
-The position-specific training is offered multiple times and places so, with planning you’ll be trained to deliver a quality program to your youth as quickly as possible.
+The position-specific training is offered multiple times and places as well as at the on-line Scouting Learning Center, so, with planning you’ll be trained to deliver a quality program to your youth as quickly as possible.

 - Are there different Youth Protection Training requirements for different leadership positions in Scouting?
 Yes, there is different Youth Protection training.
 The definitive answer is at the BSA National website.
 The Training>Youth Protection link outlines all the current policy and methods for achieving our goals.
 Cub Scout Pack, Boy Scout Troop and Varsity Team: take Youth Protection Training course YO1.
 YO2 or YO3 will NOT count towards training leaders in these units.
 Venturing Crews should take course YO2.
 Explorer posts should take YO3.